tinashe404/New-README-Template-Atsign/README.md

 </p>

-# ⚕️ Priv@teFit
+# Priv@teFit

-Priv@teFit is an open source application that allows consumers to share health data with eachother through a peer-to-peer encrypted connection.
+Priv@teFit is an open-source private wellness app that allows consumers to share health data with each other through a peer-to-peer encrypted connection built on the @platform.
 Born at HackPrinceton 2021 and created by Raheem Idowu, and Michelle Liu.
 This project originated as a winning project from the hackathon.

-## 🏗 What is this project built on?

-Built on the @platform SDK - which is a collection of tools that enable developers to build privacy-first applications.
-Flutter and Dart make up the major stack of this application and the @platform SDK itself.

-## 🖲 Whom is this project for?

-### Developers

-### Designers

-Got any ideas to improve this project you would like to share?
-Send the maintaniers an email or join us on Discord.

-## Installation and Get Started Guide:

-- **OS Based guide**
-  - Windows
-  - Unix
-  - iOS
-- **Get Started - Flutter packages and dependencies**.
+Priv@teFit hopes to offer features like:

+1. Message your health community polymorphically, with your fitness trainer, your workout pals, and your healthy diet friends.
+- Share your fitness trainer data that only he or she can view.
+- Share your fitness routine data that only certain friends can view.
+- Share your diet plan data only with a few trusted pals.

+2. Privately monitor your daily activity, sports and workout routine, and calories.
+- Retract that data and info when you want.
+- Modify that data and info when you want.

+3. Reason over your own data without Big Data companies getting access or forcing you down AI paths that just don’t fit who you really are.

 ## ＠ What’s the @platform?